ejams1/starfield-modding-guide/README.md

 > [!IMPORTANT]
 > I have only used Mod Organizer 2 for Starfield modding and cannot provide much insight into Vortex setup or support; if you have more experience with it, feel free to open a PR and id be glad to include it

-> [!IMPORTANT]
-> I have not heavily tested this mod list or load order and it likely needs to be tweaked so please only use it as a reference.

 ## Setup

 1. Download [latest MO2](#mod-organizer-2) and configure a portable instance